catherine-m-breen/camera-traps-to-validate-satellites/README.md

-Put in differentiation between global expression 1 and global expression 2
+Put in differentiation between global expression 1 and global expression 2.

+Global Expression 1: global expression is a file that takes even masked values and gives them a 3.
+This can inflate the no snow values, because clouds will be considered as no snow.
+The count for 1s and 2s should be the same though.